Nagendra1997/mesibo-documentation/mesibo-module.md

 For example, the path to your module could be `/usr/lib64/mesibo/mesibo_test.so` and the name of your module could be `test` with `test.c` being your C source file.

 You provide the directory path by mounting the directory path `<module path>` as a `-v` option when you run the Mesibo container.
-You also need to mount the directory `/etc/mesibo/` which contains your mesibo configuration file `mesibo.conf`.
+You also need to mount the directory `/etc/mesibo/` which contains your mesibo configuration file `mesibo.conf` where you need to specify the name of the module in the configuration file `/etc/mesibo/mesibo.conf` like so:
-For example,
+`module= <module name>`

 ```
 sudo docker run  -v /certs:/certs -v  /usr/lib64/mesibo/:/usr/lib64/mesibo/ -v /etc/mesibo:/etc/mesibo  -p 5222:5222 \
 -p 5228:5228 -p 80:80 -p 443:443 -p 4443:4443 -p 5443:5443 -p 513:513 -it mesibo/mesibo \
           <app token>
 ```
-You need to specify the name of the module in the configuration file `/etc/mesibo/mesibo.conf` like so:
-`module= <module name>`

 ## 5. Code references and Examples